Beams logo

 Ask whether the price is a fixed quote or an estimate, what exactly it includes and excludes, and how changes get priced once work starts.
 Most disputes are born in a vague quote.

-Is this a fixed quote or an estimate?
-They're legally and practically different things.
+11. Is this a fixed quote or an estimate?
+They are legally and practically different things, and the difference between a builder's quote and an estimate decides who carries the risk when costs move.
 A single figure on one page is an estimate wearing a quote's clothing.

-How do you price variations?
+13. How do you price variations and extra work?
 Agreed day rates or itemised pricing for changes, in writing, before the first change happens.
+Ask how long the quote itself stays valid too, because material prices move and a three-month-old figure may not hold.

 What should you ask about payment?

-Ask what deposit they expect, how payments are staged, and whether they'll work to a milestone schedule where money follows completed work.
+Ask what deposit they expect, how payments are staged, and whether money follows completed work rather than the calendar.
 How a builder wants paying tells you a lot about how they run.

-What deposit do you ask for?
-5 to 10% for materials on smaller jobs is reasonable; a demand for 25% or more before anyone lifts a tool is a warning.
+16. What deposit do you ask for, and what is it for?
+5 to 10% towards materials on smaller jobs is reasonable, and they should be able to say which materials.
+A demand for 25% or more before anyone lifts a tool is a warning, and often a symptom of cash-flow trouble on somebody else's site.

-Can we agree a milestone payment schedule?
-Staged payments tied to signed-off work protect both sides; it's how construction payments work on every Beams project, with funds held securely and released stage by stage.
+17. Can we agree a milestone payment schedule?
+Staged payments tied to signed-off work protect both sides.
+It is how construction payments work on every Beams project, with funds held securely and released stage by stage.

-What should you ask about problems and afterwards?
+What should you ask about the contract, snagging and warranty?

-What warranty do you give on your workmanship, and is it written down?
-Twelve months on workmanship is a reasonable baseline; every Beams builder provides it as standard, backed by up to £10,000 of cover from Beams if that builder ever leaves the network.
+20. What warranty do you give on your workmanship, and is it in writing?
+Twelve months on workmanship is a reasonable baseline.
+Every Beams builder provides it as standard, backed by up to £10,000 of cover from Beams if that builder leaves the network or stops trading within those 12 months.

 Or skip the interrogation altogether